What are the filing fees for Tennessee LLCs?

 How Tennessee's filing fees compare to other states

 Tennessee's member-based structure positions it among higher-cost states for small LLCs, particularly when compared to neighboring states using flat-rate pricing.
+For a full walkthrough of the Tennessee LLC formation process, see our dedicated guide.

 Regional comparisons: